John of Gorze

 Saint John of Gorze (Jean de Gorze, also called John of Lorraine) (c.
-900 — March 7, 974) was a Lorraine-born monk, diplomat, administrator, and monastic reformer.
+900 — 7 March 974) was a Lorraine-born monk, diplomat, administrator, and monastic reformer.

 Life

 John of Gorze was born at Vandières near Pont-à-Mousson to parents who were wealthy and well known in the area.
 His father had married late in his life to a woman much younger than he.
 They had three children together.
 John's parents were able to provide for his education, and he studied at the Benedictine monastery of Saint-Mihiel in Metz.
-The tradition of scholarship was strong here; John's instructor was Hildebold, who had studied at Paris under Remi d'Auxerre (Parisse, La vie de Jean, 7-8).
+The tradition of scholarship was strong here; John's instructor was Hildebold, who had studied at Paris under Remi d'Auxerre.

 At the age of twenty, he had already formed relationships with powerful figures of the region, including Count Ricuin of Verdun, and Dado, bishop of Verdun.
 He became a Benedictine monk at the Gorze Abbey in 933 after renouncing his wealth as an administrator of landed estates and making a pilgrimage to Rome and Monte Cassino.